zwh2119/Auto-Edge/README.md

   - libmyplugins.so
   - yolov5s.engine
 ```
-'model_lib' folder contains files for service inference, and it differs among different services.(current is for car-detection)
+The 'model_lib' folder contains files for service inference, and it differs among different services.(current is for car-detection).

+The template deploying files can be found in [shared link](https://box.nju.edu.cn/d/1c26b20dc733474c9a6b/)

 ### delete former pods of Auto-Edge
 ```shell